 The investment in shares of Angus is classified as Level 1 within the Fair Value Hierarchy.
-There were no transfers in or out of Levels 2 or 3 during the period ended June 30, 2021.
+There were no transfers in or out of Levels 2 or 3 during the years ended June 30, 2022 and 2021.

 6. INTEREST IN EXPLORATION PROPERTIES AND DEFERRED EXPLORATION EXPENDITURES